 Plant and equipment items are the assets within an investment property that are generally considered 'easily removable' or mechanical in nature (not structural).
 Examples of typical plant and equipment items include carpet, blinds, kitchen appliances, light shades, security systems, elevators, air conditioners, hot water systems etc. These assets have individual values and effective lives and are one of 2 types of depreciation claimable by investor's, and form one component of an investors depreciation schedule.

-Going forward, plant and equipment assets acquired when a property is purchased by a subsequent owner no longer qualify as depreciable assets for the new owner.
 Continuing the example above, the new owner is not entitled to claim any share of the depreciation value of the lift, or any other plant and equipment assets that were acquired as part of the purchase of the unit.

 All investors are still able to claim for the depreciation of qualifying built/constructed components of their investment properties.